 - 1. QUIZZES: We will have a weekly quiz on most Fridays (see the calendar for the dates).
-The quizzes are a check for me that you're doing the homework and understanding the issues as we go along- daily homework is critical for your success in this class!
-There are times during the semester when you may need to miss a Friday session, so you may drop two quiz scores. - 2.
+The quizzes are a check for me that you're doing the homework and understanding the issues as we go along.
+The two lowest quiz scores will be dropped.
+These may be used when there is an absence that is not college authorized (like not waking up in time for class).
+The average quiz score is 20% of your overall score. - 2.
 EXAMS: We will have three exams and a final exam.
-The exam dates will be: Wed, Feb 11, Friday March 13, and Friday May 1.
+The exam dates will be: Wed, Feb 10, Friday March 12, and Friday Apr 30.
 These dates will not change, so make your plans appropriately- Make special note of the exam on right before Spring Break.
 Overall, the exams will make up 60% of the overall grade (equally weighted).